nodiz/Lumen/README.md

 # Deep learning

 ## Efficient det
--use 'sbb2coco.py' which add some missing parts to the data (area, isCrowd, imageSize)
+- use 'sbb2coco.py' which add some missing parts to the data (area, isCrowd, imageSize)
 - clone and configure Google repository  (https://github.com/google/automl/tree/master/efficientdet)
 - produce the tfrecord chunks from the dataset as examplained in tutorial.ipynb
 - run training with main.py